aliyasindogan/Angular7WebUI/README.md

 Allah cc Emanet Olun.

-Ali Yasin DOĞAN | .Net Software Developer
+Ali Yasin DOĞAN | .Net Developer